Sergie Willoughby is the Senior Editor at The Network Journal Communications, Inc.

 For The Network Journal's signature 25 Influential Black Women in Business and 40 Under Forty Achievement Awards events, she oversees video production, interviews honorees, and produces video packages for the company's website.
 In 2015, she conceptualized and launched The Network Journal's first-ever podcast series, Listen Up!
 Real Talk for You and Yours, for which she serves as host and talent booker.

-Willoughby joined The Network Journal in February 2010 as the assistant editor before being promoted to editor in February 2011.
-Earlier in her career, she worked briefly in television production and in public relations.
-As an in-house writer for a boutique artist management/production company in Fort Greene, Brooklyn, she wrote spec scripts for independent films and television shows; wrote creative copy for advertising & marketing campaigns; assisted the agency in nurturing its roster of music artists; and garnered media representation for the agency.
+Willoughby joined The Network Journal in February 2010 as the Assistant Editor before being promoted to Editor in February 2011.
+In 2015, she was named Senior Editor.
+Earlier in her career, she worked as a freelance writer, covering hip-hop music for the now-defunct RYDE magazine.
+Later, as an in-house writer and production assistant for a boutique artist management/production company in Fort Greene, Brooklyn, she wrote spec scripts for potential independent films and television shows; wrote creative copy for advertising & marketing campaigns; assisted the agency in nurturing its roster of music artists; and garnered media representation for the agency.

 Before joining The Network Journal, she did stand-up, on-camera reporting for an award-winning news magazine television show that airs on WNYE-TV.